Martine Hébert, Senior Vice-President and National French Spokesperson

 Senior Vice-President and National French Spokesperson

-Finally, in 2010 Martine received an Honourary Degree from the Department of Economics at the University of Montreal.
+In 2010, Martine received an Honourary Degree from the Department of Economics at the University of Montreal.